What is the best type of anchor line?

 This can sometimes be difficult to ascertain, but what we can give you is a good industry rule of thumb to go by.Basically, you’re going to want about one-eighth inch of braided anchor rope diameter for every nine feet of boat length.
 Put in simple terms, if you have a 30 foot boat, you’re going to want to buy a half-inch anchor rope.

-As for how long you need the hollow braid anchor line to be, you’ll want to have a good idea of what the anchoring depth is where you’re going to be boating.
+As for how long you need the hollow braid anchor rope to be, you’ll want to have a good idea of what the anchoring depth is where you’re going to be boating.
 So refer to maps of the region, talk to the harbormaster or seasoned boaters and be prepared before heading out onto the open water.Once you’ve determined the approximate depth of the water, multiply that figure by eight and that’s how long the length of your anchor line should be.
-So if you’re going to be in 50 feet of water, you should have 400 feet of braided rope.
+So if you’re going to be in 50 feet of water, you should have 400 feet of braided anchor rope.

 Top Anchor Rope For Boats 2020